mit-orcd/orcd-docs-edit/docs/software/apptainer.md

      ```
      module av apptainer
      ```
-     Load an Apptainer module and its depencency, for example,
+     Load an Apptainer module and its dependency, for example,
      ```
      module load apptainer/1.1.7-x86_64  squashfuse/0.1.104-x86_64
      ```